mintster/nixmash-spring/README.md

 | *RSS w/ AbstractRSSView* | *Thymeleaf* | *Like Buttons* |  *File Uploading*|
 | *MultiFile Upload w/Blueimp* | *JPA @SqlResultSetMapping and @ConstructorResult* |  *Spring Gradle Dependency Plugin*  |  *FreeMarker Templating (post v0.4.0)* |

-The primary driver of this app is shown on the [NixMash Spring Demo Site Home Page](http://nixmashspring.daveburkevt.com/), "**Becoming Spring Masters Together.**" Nearly every new application feature has one or more blog posts at [NixMash.com](http://nixmash.com) explaining it in detail.
+The primary motivation behind this app is shown below on the [NixMash Spring Demo Site Home Page](http://nixmashspring.daveburkevt.com/), "**Becoming Spring Masters Together.**" Nearly every new application feature inspired one or more blog posts at [NixMash.com](http://nixmash.com) explaining it in detail.

 The daily NixMash Spring changelist is [located here](http://nixmashspring.daveburkevt.com/x/html/changelist.html) and published on the Demo Site Post Stream.